Entrust Design System

 Modules are collections of atoms that form relatively simple UI components.
-The examples of modules are: buttons, dialog, tabs, etc.
+Examples of modules are buttons, dialog, tabs, etc.

 Organisms are relatively complex UI components composed of groups of molecules and/or atoms and/or other organisms.
 In this system, they're navigation bars, menus, toolbars, cards, etc.

 Templates place components within a layout and demonstrate the design’s underlying content structure.
 By using the Figma Variants functions, I created master templates with different variations. which are powerful, clean, and easy to adopt.